jamescherti/minimal-emacs.d/README.md

 ;; to explicitly load this file if it exists.
 (load custom-file 'noerror 'no-message)
 ```

-This ensures that any user-defined customizations are applied without interfering with manually maintained configuration files.

 ### Which other customizations can be interesting to add?